AnnieMasonLogo.tif

 "Night Hawks" by Edward Hopper oil on canvas 1942

-Some artists see art as a type of dialogue like Edward Hopper did.
-Although art is oftentimes a visual medium, it is capable of communicating as effectively as words.
+Some artists see art as a type of dialogue, like Edward Hopper did.
+Although art is often a visual medium, it can communicate as effectively as words.
 (Or, in Edward Hopper’s case, more effectively than words!)

 Just look at this painting.
 Can't you "write" a story in your mind?
 Hopper did it so eloquently with his brush.